 Oral appliances are devices that resemble mouth guards, and they help stabilize airway structures like the jaw, mouth, and soft palate.
 They can be customized in a way that helps you to address specific symptoms, such as snoring or difficulty breathing.
 While PAP therapy tends to be more effective than an oral appliance, some find oral appliances more comfortable and people tend to use them longer and more often.
 That said, an oral appliance is only a good fit for those with mild to moderate sleep apnea.

 Depending on how severe your sleep apnea symptoms are, surgery can also be an option.
 It is usually offered if PAP therapy and oral appliances don’t work after trying them for about three months or more.
 Surgery works best for people who have severe OSA that is caused by some type of airway structure that interferes with breathing.
-A common type of this surgery is the Inspire treatment.
 There are a couple of specific scenarios where surgery might be a good fit:

-- Atypical formation of the bones that make up the face and skull
+- For those with atypical formation of the bones that make up the face and skull

 Lifestyle Approaches to Managing Sleep Apnea